Historicity of the Iliad

-The historicity of the Iliad or the Homeric Question has been a topic of scholarly debate for centuries.
+The historical authenticity of the Iliad has been a topic of scholarly debate for centuries and forms one part of the Homeric Question.
 The Iliad recounts the Trojan War between the city of Troy and a coalition of Mycenaean Greek states, leading to the destruction of Troy.
 While researchers of the 18th century had largely rejected the story of the Trojan War as fable, the discoveries made by Heinrich Schliemann at Hisarlik reopened the question.
-The subsequent excavation of Troy VIIa and the discovery of the toponym "Wilusa" in cuneiform Hittite correspondence has made it plausible that the Trojan War cycle was at least remotely based on a historical conflict of the 12th century BC, even if the poems of Homer remembered the event only through the distortion of four centuries of oral tradition.
+The subsequent excavation of the site and the discovery of the toponym "Wilusa" in cuneiform Hittite correspondence has made it plausible that the Trojan War cycle was at least remotely based on a historical conflict of the 12th century BC, even if the poems of Homer remembered the event only through the distortion of four centuries of oral tradition.

 History

 Pre-modern views

 In Ancient Greece, the Trojan War was generally regarded as a historical event, though the details of the story were matters of debate.
 For instance, Herodotus argued that Homer had exaggerated the story and that the Trojans had been unable to return Helen because she was in Egypt.
-When sixth century Athenians cited Homer to justify their side in a territorial dispute with Megara, the Megarans responded by accusing the Athenians of falsifying the text.
+When sixth-century Athenians cited Homer to justify their side in a territorial dispute with Megara, the Megarans responded by accusing the Athenians of falsifying the text.

 The Trojan War continued to be regarded as essentially historical during the Roman Empire, even after its Christianization.
 In the time of Strabo, geographic writings discussed the identity of sites mentioned by Homer.
 Eusebius of Caesarea's influential Chronicon gave Troy the same historical weight as Abraham in his universal history of humankind.
 Jerome's Chronicon followed Eusebius, and all the medieval chroniclers began with summaries of this universal history.

 Medieval Europeans continued to accept the Trojan War as historical, with dynasties often claiming descent from Trojan heroes.
-Geoffrey of Monmouth's pseudo-genealogy traced a Trojan origin for royal Britons in Historia Regum Britanniae, and Fredegar gave a similar origin myth for the Merovingians in which they were descended from a legendary King Francio, who had built a new Troy at Treves.
+Geoffrey of Monmouth's pseudo-genealogy traced a Trojan origin for royal Britons in Historia Regum Britanniae, and Fredegar gave a similar origin myth for the Merovingians in which they were descended from a legendary King Francio, who had built a new Troy at Trèves (Trier).

 Early modern views

 In the early modern era, attitudes towards the legends grew more skeptical.
 Blaise Pascal characterized the story as merely a "romance", commenting that "nobody supposes that Troy and Agamemnon existed any more than the apples of the Hesperides.
-[Homer] had no intention to write history, but only to amuse us."
+Homer had no intention to write history, but only to amuse us."
 During the 19th century the stories of Troy were devalued as fables by George Grote.